 The Rev. Dr. Melanie L. Harris ’06

-The Rev. Dr. Melanie L. Harris, who earned both her M.Phil. and Ph.D. degrees from Union, is presently Associate Professor of Religion and Ethics at Texas Christian University in Fort Worth, Texas, where she teaches in the areas of Christian Social Ethics, Womanist Religious Thought, African American Literature and Religion, and Media and Religion.
-Author of the book Gifts of Virtue: Alice Walker and Womanist Ethics, Dr. Harris’s scholarship provides insight into ethical theory and uplifts the moral practices and values of women.
-An ordained minister in the African Methodist Episcopal Church and a former broadcast journalist, Dr. Harris worked as a television news producer and news writer for ABC, CBS and NBC news affiliates in Atlanta and Denver.
+The Rev. Dr. Melanie L. Harris, who earned her M.Phil. and Ph.D. degrees from Union, is presently serving in an American Council of Education Leadership Fellowship at the University of Denver.
+A Professor of Religion and Ethics at Texas Christian University (TCU) in Fort Worth, TX, she teaches in the areas of Christian Social Ethics, Womanist Religious Thought, African American Literature and Religion, and Media and Religion.
+Harris is also the Founding Director of the African American and Africana Studies program at TCU.
+Author of the book Gifts of Virtue: Alice Walker and Womanist Ethics; Ecowomanism: African American Women and Earth Honoring Faiths (Orbis Press); and Ecowomanism, Religion and Ecology (Brill), Harris’s scholarship provides insight into ethical theory by uplifting the moral practices and values of women.
+An ordained minister in the African Methodist Episcopal Church and a former broadcast journalist, Harris worked as a television news producer and news writer for ABC, CBS and NBC news affiliates in Atlanta and Denver.